-Occasionally, sore throat can have other causes such as allergies, excessively dry air (e.g. from air conditioning), irritants (e.g. tobacco smoke, pollution), voice strain or gastro-oesophageal reflux disease (where acid from the stomach rises into the gullet).
+Occasionally, sore throat can have other causes such as allergies, excessively dry air (e.g. from air conditioning), irritants (e.g. tobacco smoke, pollution), voice strain or gastro-oesophageal reflux disease (where acid from the stomach rises into the oesophagus (food pipe) and throat).

 If bacteria or viruses infect the tissues at the back and sides of the throat, the body produces antibodies to fight off the infection.
 This process may cause the lymph nodes (‘glands’) in the neck to swell and become tender.

 Most people are over the infection within 7 days; many people find that their sore throat goes away much sooner than this.

 Most sore throats are caused by colds and flu, which are viral infections.
 Sometimes a bacterial infection such as strep throat (caused by infection with Streptococcus pyogenes) will cause a sore throat.
 Strep throat is more common in children than adults.

 Other infections that can result in a sore throat include: